mackenzie-remote/hugoblog/content/blog/2024/06/story-time-job-05-p2-managed-security-provider/index.md

 R$*<@$*.$+>$*           $#$M    $@$R $:$1<@$2.$3>$4    user@any.domain
 ```

-I quietly put the Sendmail book on the office bookshelf and expensed the O'Reilly Postfix book, and this clocked in at a very lightweight 300 pages.
+I quietly jammed the Sendmail book on the office bookshelf and expensed the O'Reilly Postfix book (this clocked in at a very lightweight, by comparison, 300 pages).

 ## OpenBSD (and me) to the Rescue!